-Institutions are responsible for defining the committees to be set up, taking into account criteria of rationality and organisational efficiency.
-Institutions must be able to justify the usefulness and the functions of these committees to Banco de Portugal.
+Institutions are responsible for establishing the committees to be set up, taking into account criteria of rationality and organisational efficiency.
+Institutions must be able to justify the usefulness and the functions of these committees to the Banco de Portugal.

 The committees’ distribution of competences and reporting lines must be clear and their operation must be duly regulated and documented.

-When the institutions decide to create a committee envisaged in the law, even if not due to legal obligation, the committee in question must have the competences defined in the law.
+When institutions decide to create a committee envisaged in the law, even if not due to legal obligation, the committee in question must have the competences set out in the law.

 The internal control system enables the institution to appropriately manage the risks inherent in the exercise of its business, taking into account the institution’s risk profile, risk appetite and risk tolerance.